Pathoschild/StardewScripts/mod-dump/README.md

 3. Open the script file in [LINQPad](https://www.linqpad.net).
 4. Fix the references to `SMAPI.Toolkit.CoreInterfaces.dll` and `SMAPI.Toolkit.dll` in the Stardew Valley folder.
-5. Edit the script to set `ModSites` credentials, `RootPath`, and `FetchMods` near the top.
+5. Edit the script to set `ModSites` credentials and `ModDumpPath` near the top.
 6. Run the script to begin downloading.

-The script will handle API rate limits automatically.
-The first download may take a very long time.
+The script will handle API rate limits automatically, and will automatically continue from the last fetch when run again.
+The first run may take 2-3 days due to Nexus rate limits.

 ## Fetch mod repositories
 `fetch mod repositories.linq` fetches the list of SMAPI mods from the wiki, and downloads every